makehumancommunity/makehuman-static-website/content/MPFB/FAQ/how_do_i_report_a_bug.md

 title: "How do I report a bug?"
 date: 2017-10-17T15:26:15Z
 draft: false
+description: "How to report a bug in MPFB, the MakeHuman Blender addon: where to open issues on GitHub and which logs and system information to include."
 ---

 Before reading the following, there are two quick hints which might be useful: